Transitions Abroad Home. Transitions Abroad Home.

 “Do you know what I am saying?”
 I asked, met again by confused looks.

-Español?”
-I finally asked, to which I received, at last, the small response of a negative headshake.
+“Español?”
+I finally asked, to which I finally received the small response of a negative headshake.

 I realized during that time that the wonder and joy of children are not the properties of American wealth and security.
 I had always imagined that one must work hard to perpetuate the “magic of childhood.”
-Disney World vacations, princess-themed birthday parties, and all the latest gadgets were the manner many of the families I had worked for communicated love to their children.
+Disney World vacations, princess-themed birthday parties, and all the latest gadgets were how many families I had worked for communicated love to their children.
 Watching Little Einstein or Dora the Explorer on TV was said to foster the creative capacity of children and encourage them to go out and discover the world on their own — as soon as they finally decided to leave the LED screen behind.

-Lake Atitlán with Volcano Toliman
+Lake Atitlán with Volcano Toliman in Guatemala.

 Beautiful Lake Atitlán with Volcano Toliman in the distance.